 Circumstances may arise during the twelve-month period when it may become necessary to engage the independent registered public accounting firm for additional services or additional effort not contemplated in the original pre-approval.
 In those instances, the Audit Committee requires specific pre-approval before engaging the independent registered public accounting firm.

 Audit and Non-Audit Fees

-The table below summarizes the fees and expenses billed by our independent registered public accountants, for the fiscal years ended December 31, 2006 and 2005.
+The table below summarizes the fees and expenses billed by our independent registered public accounting firm, Grant Thornton LLP, for the fiscal years ended December 31, 2007 and 2006.